Exhibition: 6 March – 12 July 2026 · The New Art Gallery Walsall · Free entry

 About this work

-Seamstress is the second major tableau in The Exiles series, made in 2022 as part of the [Traveller, Your Footprints] exhibition at New Art Exchange, Nottingham.
+Seamstress is the second major tableau in The Exiles series, made in 2022.

 Seamstress was entered alongside Dayshift into the Royal Birmingham Society of Artists Photography Prize Exhibition, for which Billy was awarded First Prize.